8ta4/say/DONTREADME.md

 If you want to document everything, you might consider recording video.
 But this has its own risks, such as accidentally capturing yourself naked.

-> So, does this tool store any audio at all?
+> Does this tool store any audio at all?

 Yep, `say` does temporarily store audio, but it uses the Opus format.